An optimal pH value is a crucial aspect for ones health. Diseases and disorders cannot take root in a body when pH is in balance. But what is pH?

 How pH levels affect our body…

 3. Immune system.
 Too much acidity can serve as a breeding ground for anaerobic pathogens and bad bacteria.
-According to a great scientist, Antoine Bechamp, “the germ is nothing, the terrain is everything”.
+According to Antoine Bechamp, “The germ is nothing, the terrain is everything”.
 Whether the pathogen incubates or remains dormant, all depends on pH at cellular level.

 4. Raspiratory system.
-Transport of oxygen is hampered in too acidic medium.
+Transport of oxygen is hampered in acidic medium.
 This may cause hypoxia at the cellular level.
-Too acidic medium also allows mucus and pathogens to build up in our lungs.
+Acidic medium also allows mucus and pathogens to build up in our lungs.
 This combined with inflammation can lead to frequent colds, asthma and bronchitis.

 6. Nervous system.
 Acidity affects nervous system by dampening oxygen supply to the brain tissues.
 It can affect both mental and emotional processing.
 Conditions like frequent headaches, migraine, mental fog and hormonal imbalances can be the result of too much acidity.